parambharat/inspect_wandb/README.md

 wandb init
 ```

-`inspect_weave` will then by default use whichever project you set as default during the `wandb init` flow when writing to Weave.
+`inspect_wandb` will then by default use whichever project you set as default during the `wandb init` flow when writing to Weave.

 #### Environment variables